Italian Ground Beef, Peas and Onions

 It was a sauté of ground beef, peas, onions, and olive oil.
 Out of all the things I could have treated myself to, this dish took my plate back for three helpings.

 I am not hear to talk about socio-economic times, discuss politics or to depress you.
 I’m not a complainer, but I am a dreamy realist.
-And, I see the world through food. (that statement was written in 2009 during the recession, and here we are today in 2020), in strange times for different reasons.
+I see the world through food. (that statement was written in 2009 during the recession, and here we are today in 2024), in strange times for different reasons.

 Can I be brutally honest with you?
 While I count my blessings every day to have a warm bed and good food to eat, I am in sticker shock every time I go to the grocery store.
 I shop daily because it’s convenient for me.
 I can walk to my local Publix and I make myself walk almost daily to the Whole Foods (3.5 miles one way).